SoftUni/Programming-Basics-Book-Python-EN/chapter-07-complex-loops.md

 ### Example: Prime Number Checking

-The next problem we are going to solve is to **check whether a given number is prime**, but before that, we should remember what are prime numbers.
+The next problem we are going to solve is to **check whether a given number is prime**, but before that, we should remember what prime numbers.

 **Definition**: An integer is considered **prime**, if it is divisible only by itself and by 1.
 By definition, the prime numbers are positive and greater than 1.
 The smallest prime number is **2**.